nimh-dsst/dsst-defacing-pipeline/README.md

 The script can be run serially on a BIDS dataset or in parallel at subject/session level.
 The three methods of running the script have been described below with example commands:

+**NOTE:** In the example commands below, <path/to/BIDS/input/dataset> and <path/to/desired/output/directory> are placeholders for paths to input and output directories respectively.

 #### Option 1: Serially
 If you have a small dataset with less than 10 subjects, then it might be easiest to run the defacing algorithm serially.